-AMD Ryzen: Specs and performance revealed on new Zen chips
+AMD Ryzen: Specs analysis, rumours and release date window

 Video: What is AMD Ryzen?

-Since AMD’s official reveal of Ryzen, we’ve had a few more details about what we can expect when the first chips launch.
-According to a leaked product map, three Ryzen chips will launch initially, codenamed Summit Ridge (SR) 7, 5 and 3.
+There’s plenty we don’t know, including the exact clock speeds of each chip, as well as what the mooted "Pro" and "X" monikers will mean in real terms.
+We're also not aware of which models will be sold as retail chips and which will be handed exclusively to PC makers such as Dell, HP and the like.

-With all the usual pinches of salt – this information comes from Zolkorn via WCCFTech – the most interesting thing to note here is that AMD Ryzen’s initial launch chips will be both eight-core and quad-core products, with no six-core chips in between, at least initially.
-Instead, we’ll likely get a top-end “SR7” with eight cores and Simultaneous Multi-Threading (see below) bringing a grand total of 16 threads.
-The middle chip will have eight cores and no SMT, while the bottom-end of the initial launch will be a quad-core chip with SMT for eight threads.
+Also unknown is which set of chips will compete with which Intel equivalent.
+This will be decided both by pricing and feature-set, information on which we don't have.
+At the very least, the top-end R7 1800X is expected to be the same model we saw benchmarked against an Intel Core i7-6900K – but beyond that, a set of rivals is pure speculation.

-Pricing has been rumoured to be at around $700 for SR7.
-If true, and if performance was anywhere close to the equivalent eight-core Intel Core i7-6900K, which costs around £1,000, AMD could be onto a big win.
+Pricing has been rumoured to be at around $700 for the top-end R7 1800X.
+If true – and if performance is anywhere close to the equivalent eight-core Intel Core i7-6900K, which costs around £1,000 – AMD could be onto a big win.

 What is AMD Ryzen?